 - Discuss the sign and its specifications with the sign designer.
 Provide them with wording and the architect’s images of the project.
 Ask them to provide a draft sign as early as possible.

-- Circulate the draft sign for comment and approval to the board of trustees and a senior Ministry manager.
+- Circulate the draft sign for comment and approval to the board and a senior Ministry manager.

 - The sign may require sign-off from the Ministry’s legal division and sign-off by the Minister — contact your property advisor for advice.

-- Discuss the location of the sign with the board of trustees.
+- Discuss the location of the sign with the board.

 - Send the approved sign design to the printer (or construction company) and tell them where it should be installed.